affromero/Android_BlinkDetection/README.md

 ## OpenCV-Projects
 # it has code and APK for binary classification of Open/Closed eyes.

-This work develop 3 stages in order to classify Open/Closed Eyes.
+This work is developed in *3* stages in order to classify Open/Closed Eyes.

 For each frame, let's say:

 ![](ScreeShots/org.png)

-1. Face detection - LBP it is performed:
+1. Face detection - *LBP* it is performed:

 ![](ScreenShots/face.png)